fieldtrip/website/tutorial/spikefield.md

 A disadvantage of the second method relative to the first methods is that the spike times are converted to samples, such that we introduce a (minor) distortion of the estimated spike-LFP phases.
 In practice, this has only minor consequences if data_all.fsample is high and the frequency of interest at which we want to measure the spike-LFP phase is low.
 However, for quantifying locking at frequencies of >100 Hz, this error may substantially reduce locking values.
 Two further disadvantages are that it unnecessarily decreases the memory-load, and makes it more difficult to link the spike-LFP phase information to information that was stored per individual spike, e.g., the AP waveforms.

-The spike trains have now been binarized (as mentioned earlier, values higher than 1 can occasionally occur if the sample frequency is not high enough), and a piece of data.trial{i} has the following conten
+The spike trains have now been binarized (as mentioned earlier, values higher than 1 can occasionally occur if the sample frequency is not high enough), and a piece of data.trial{i} has the following content:

     disp(data_all.trial{1}(:,4002:4005))
       -12.3496  -12.9317  -16.8991  -14.4778 % the LFP chans